skyvers/skyve-dev-guide/chapters/appendix.md

 - remove the existing `.war` from the deplpoyment area
 - place the new `.war` folder into the deployment area
 - redeploy the project (or restart Wildfly)

+If the server has multiple Skyve application deployments, you can replace one of these without impacting on other deployments by signalling an undeployment and deployment as follows:

+To undeploy, create an '.undeploy' file in the wildfly/standalone/deployment/ folder corresponding to the name of your application (an empty text file with that name is all that is required), for example 'helloworld.undeploy'.
+After approximately 30s, wildlfly will replace this file with a file named 'helloworld.undeployed'.

+To redeploy, create a '.dodeploy' file in the wildfly/standalone/deployment/ folder corresponding to the name of your application, for example 'helloworld.dodeploy' (an empty text file with that name is all that is required).
+After approximately 30s, wildfly will replace this file with 'helloworld.isdeploying' and once deployment is successful, wildfly will replace this with 'helloworld.deployed' (if successful) or 'helloworld.failed' (if unsuccesful).

 See [Configuring Wildfly](#configuring-wildfly) for more detailed Wildfly setup instructions.
 Additional steps may be required for single sign-on configuration,